horovod/horovod/.github/ISSUE_TEMPLATE/bug_report.md

 4. Did you check if you question is answered in the [troubleshooting guide](https://github.com/horovod/horovod/blob/master/docs/troubleshooting.rst)?

 **Bug report:**
-Please describe errorneous behavior you're observing and steps to reproduce it.
+Please describe erroneous behavior you're observing and steps to reproduce it.